kaige/Rena/README.md

 Project Rena is an online 2D drawing tool with dimensions and constraints capability.
 Please see a live demo here:
 [http://rena-kdict.rhcloud.com/](http://rena-kdict.rhcloud.com/)

 Currently it supports drawing line, rectangle, circle/eclipse and adding distance-point-line constraint.
 And it's easy to extend to other geometry and constraint types.
+It also supports geometry dragging.

-The project includes a Newton equation solver, which is based on [numeric] (https://github.com/sloisel/numeric).
+The project includes a javascript Newton equation solver, which is based on [numeric] (https://github.com/sloisel/numeric).

 ###To run it on your local machine
 1. Install Node.js